Annualize: To take a measurement covering a period of less than one year and extrapolate it to cover a full year.

-Innerspring: The set of steel coil springs, bound together, that form the core of approximately 85-90% of mattresses in North America.
+Innerspring: The set of steel coil springs, bound together to form the core of a mattress.

 Intangible Asset: A non-financial asset lacking physical substance; examples include goodwill, patents, trademarks and licenses.

-Inter-Segment Sales: Sales of product from one segment of the company to another (e.g. sales of wire from the Industrial Materials segment to the Residential Furnishings segment).
+Inter-Segment Sales: Sales of product from one segment of the company to another (e.g. sales of wire from the Industrial Products segment to the Residential Products segment).

 Letter of Credit: A bank-issued “promise to pay” that ensures sellers that the buyer will pay.

 LIFO: “Last In, First Out;” an inventory accounting method that assumes the products acquired last are the first ones sold.